Thecoolcookie99/Naplan-Browser-2025-Bypass/README.md

 2. Open Naplan Locked down browser 2025
 3. Press Command - Q to open up the admin password prompt
 4. Open guided access by pressing **command + option + fn + F5 (microphone button)**
 5. A menu will show up.
 At the bottom are three buttons.
-Press "Keyboard shortcuts", pressing F4 (the search icon) immediatly after.
+Press "Keyboard shortcuts", pressing F3 immediatly after.

    ### This will put the app in a state, where if the tabs are moved, it will re-enter the Nap Browser if other apps are opened/selected.